asetalias/blog/content/post/post.en.md

 - Chance to find Interships under our Alumni.
 - ALiAS welcomes each and every student of amity irrespective of their department.
 - Already know something?
 Teach it to others!
 That's how we work!

-# Important Notes while writing the format

-To be continued..

 For a basic markdown guide, please visit [this link](https://www.markdownguide.org/basic-syntax/).